How To Tell What Bit My Computer Is

 Another key difference between 32-bit and 64-bit processors lies in the way they handle code.
 32-bit processors can only handle code written in 32-bit, while 64-bit processors can handle both 32-bit and 64-bit code.
 This is important because as more and more software becomes available in 64-bit, you’ll want to have a 64-bit processor to be able to take advantage of that.

-See also Is My Computer 64 Or 32 Bit
+See also Is My Computer 64 Bit

 So, how can you tell if your device has a 32-bit or 64-bit processor?
 It’s not always easy, but there are a few ways.
 On Android, you can go to Settings > About Phone and look for the Processor.
 If it says ARMv7 (or something similar), then your device has a 32-bit processor.
 If it says ARMv8 (or something similar), then your device has a 64-bit processor.